-2.3.
-Low dispersion acoustic solvers
+2.3 Low dispersion acoustic solvers

 The goal of low dispersion methods is to reduce computation cost by using coarser computational meshes.
-A wide variety of approaches exist including an interpolated wideband scheme [22], extended pseudospectral methods for 3D domains [20], and a variety of low dispersion BEM approaches [34].
-Waveguide approaches similarly reduce computation costs by reducing the computational grid size [44, 37, 38].
+A wide variety of these approaches exist including a multitude of waveguide mesh approaches [37, 30, 31] and an interpolated wideband scheme [19].

-Our approach is primarily based on the ARD method [29] which partitions the computational domain into rectangular regions.
+Our approach is primarily based on the ARD method [24] which partitions the computational domain into rectangular regions.
 It utilizes the property that the wave equation has a closed form solution in a homogeneous rectangular domain.
-Therefore, the only numerical error originates from the interfaces between these rectangular regions, allowing a much coarser grid size.
+Therefore, the only numerical dispersion originates from the interfaces between these rectangular regions, allowing a much coarser grid size.